cristibanica/fetch/README.md

 The `fetch()` function is a Promise-based mechanism for programmatically making web requests in the browser.
-This project is a polyfill that implements a subset of the standard [Fetch specification][], enough to make `fetch` a viable replacement for most uses of XMLHttpRequest in traditional web applications.
+This project is a polyfill that implements a subset of the standard [Fetch specification][], enough to make `fetch` a viable replacement for most uses of da
+XMLHttpRequest in traditional web applications.

 ## Table of Contents